Decision Matrix: What Every Team Needs for Smart Product Design

-With your research and team discussion complete, plotting items on the matrix should be the easiest step.
-Once all the items are placed, you can make a plan for accomplishing the items based on their location on the matrix.
+When your research and team discussion is complete, plotting items on the matrix should be the easiest step.
+Once you’ve put every item in place, make a plan for completing them based on their location on the matrix.
 Does your gut tell you that an item isn’t quite where it needs to be?
 Revisit the matrix to see if the needle has moved for certain items.

 There is no set way that a team needs to prioritize.
 Tech companies with so many unique skills may find that it’s best to assign items from each quadrant among their team members.
 Whereas, a group of product designers may decide that each taking a high priority item and then working their way through the lower priority items may make the most sense.

 However you assign tasks out, make sure you have a system in place to stay on top of your team’s work.
-A kanban board is a great place to make and keep track of these assignments with its super visual, organized format.
+A kanban board’s super visual and organized format is a great place to make and keep track of these assignments.

 The pros of using a decision matrix